 INTRODUCTION

-The Data Protection Act 2018 (DPA) and the General Data Protection Regulation (GDPR) 2016 impose obligations on the use of all personal data held by Leicester Terrace Health Care Centre whether it relates to patients and their families, employees, complainants, contractors or any other individual who comes into contact with the organisation.
+The Data Protection Act 2018 (DPA) and the UK General Data Protection Regulation (UK GDPR) 2016 impose obligations on the use of all personal data held by Leicester Terrace Health Care Centre whether it relates to patients and their families, employees, complainants, contractors or any other individual who comes into contact with the organisation.
 This has implications for every part of the organisation.
 The Practice also has a duty to comply with guidance issued by the Department of Health, the NHS Executive, NHS Digital and the NHS Information Governance Alliance the specific requirements NHS Digital Data Security and Protections Assurance Toolkit and guidance issued by professional bodies.

 The Practice and its employees are bound by a legal duty of confidentiality to all patients which can only be set aside to meet an overriding public interest, legal obligation, or similar duty.
-The DPA and GDPR apply all staff, contractors and volunteers working for the Practice.
-Leicester Terrace Health Care Centre is a Data Controller, as defined in Article 3 (7) of the GDPR and Section 1 of the DPA and is obliged to ensure that all the Data Protection requirements are implemented.
-The requirements of Article 5 (1) of the GDPR and be able to demonstrate compliance with those requirements Article 5(2).
+The DPA and UK GDPR apply all staff, contractors and volunteers working for the Practice.
+Leicester Terrace Health Care Centre is a Data Controller, as defined in Article 3 (7) of the UK GDPR and Section 1 of the DPA and is obliged to ensure that all the Data Protection requirements are implemented.
+The requirements of Article 5 (1) of the UK GDPR and be able to demonstrate compliance with those requirements Article 5(2).

 This policy sets out how the Practice meets its legal obligations and requirements under confidentiality, Data Protection and information security standards.
-The chief requirements outlined in this Policy are based upon the DPA/GDPR, which is the central piece of legislation covering security and confidentiality of personal information.
+The chief requirements outlined in this Policy are based upon the DPA/UK GDPR, which is the central piece of legislation covering security and confidentiality of personal information.

 POLICY AIMS

 This Data Protection Policy (the Policy) aims to ensure that Leicester Terrace Health Care Centre (the Practice) meets its legal obligations and NHS requirements concerning confidentiality and information security standards.
-The requirements within the Policy are primarily based upon The Data Protection Act 2018 (DPA) and the General Data Protection Regulation (GDPR) 2016 that are key pieces of legislation covering security and confidentiality of personal information.
+The requirements within the Policy are primarily based upon The Data Protection Act 2018 (DPA) and the UK General Data Protection Regulation (UK GDPR) 2016 that are key pieces of legislation covering security and confidentiality of personal information.

 POLICY SCOPE